Roles and Responsibilities of Students and Adults

 • Understanding and abiding by the Ethics Statement and attesting to this understanding on Approval Form 1B.

-To avoid conflict of interest, no Adult Sponsor, parent or other relative of the student, the Qualified Scientist, or Designated Supervisor who oversees the project, may serve on the SRC or IRB reviewing that project.
+To avoid conflict of interest, no Adult Sponsor, parent or other relative of the student, the Qualified Scientist, or Direct Supervisor who oversees the project, may serve on the SRC or IRB reviewing that project.

 The Adult Sponsor